remarcmij/vanilla-starter/README.md

 # Vanilla Starter Project

+This repository introduces an Application Architecture for building Single Page Applications (SPAs) using vanilla JavaScript.
+It provides examples of SPAs that were built this way.

-This repository provides some examples of Single Page Applications (SPAs), all written in vanilla JavaScript (no libraries used).
-This same repository also serves as a GitHub template for creating a starter repo to build your own application based on the architectural principles outlined in this README.
+This repository can also be used as a GitHub template for creating your own starter repo, to build an application based on the same architectural principles.

 Live demo: <https://remarcmij.github.io/vanilla-starter/>

-**TL;DR** To find out how use this repo for your own project, go **[here](#5-using-this-starter-for-your-own-project)**.
+**TL;DR** To find out how use this repo for your own project, look **[here](#5-using-this-starter-for-your-own-project)**.

 ## 1. Installation